nuxt-modules/og-image/README.md

 - 🤖 Browser provider: Supporting painless, complex templates
 - ✨ Prerendering enabled for static images
 - 📸 Feeling lazy?
 Just generate screenshots with options for hiding elements, waiting for animations, and more
-- ⚙️ Edge / WASM compatible
+- ⚙️ Works with Cloudflare Workers, Vercel Edge, Netlify, and more

 ## Install